 Give this year's holiday party a bit of business focus and emphasize the appreciation message with an eye toward a great new year.
 This approach doesn't have to kill the holiday fun, but it can help to associate the event with more measurable and tangible benefits while providing the opportunity to recognize your top performers.

 Eliminate the Carving Stations

 In short, choose more cost-effective menu items.
-Skip the prime rib and turkey carving stations in favor for less extravagant options.
-You can even consider going for heavy appetizers rather than the seated meal.
-The simple decision can lower food costs and eliminate the cost of required attendants and chefs.
+Skip the prime rib and turkey carving stations in favor of less extravagant options.
+You can even consider going for heavy appetizers rather than a seated meal.
+This simple decision can lower food costs and eliminate the cost of required attendants and chefs.

 Choose Seasonal Fruits and Vegetables and Eliminate the Crudités

 Out of season fruits like mangoes and papayas and out of season vegetables such as asparagus and artichokes are usually more expensive around the winter holidays.
 When planning menu items, see if going for seasonal options helps out the budget.
 Even if it doesn't, you'll be guaranteed to get fresher ingredients.
 When it comes to the seemingly obligatory crudités, consider how they fared last year.
 Given the general distaste for raw vegetables among many party guests, many of those items will typically go to waste.